Home » All Blogs » Authorisation Code with PKCE Flow

 Authorisation Code with PKCE Flow

-In this post we will talk about Authorisation Code with PKCE Flow(for browser, mobile & desktop apps).
-A variation of auth. code flow for clients which can’t protect a global secret.
+This post will discuss Authorisation Code with PKCE Flow(for browser, mobile & desktop apps).
+A variation of auth.
+Code flow for clients that can’t protect a global secret.
 Better security than implicit grant / user-agent for similar use cases.

 Additional requirements

-• Browser – for user to authenticate and consent
+• Browser – for a user to authenticate and consent

-• Client can generate and securely store a code_verifier
+• The client can generate and securely store a code_verifier

 Proof key for code exchange supported by SHA256:

-• Access token leakage risk reduced with HTTP POST
+• Access token leakage risk is reduced with HTTP POST

 • POST request/response protects against access token injection

-• More secure channel can be used for token request if available
+• More secure channels can be used for token requests if available.

 • Security recommendations